Abisheksh10/e-bus-pass/README.md

-# 🚌 e-Bus Pass Application
+# 🚌 E-Bus Pass Application

 The **e-Bus Pass App** is a full-stack web application that digitalizes the process of applying, approving, and managing bus passes for students.
 It provides **two roles**: **Client (Students)** and **Admin**.